ilyskies/Cheese-And-Quackers-GS/README.md

 - Swayz (He cool i think)
 - CathMW (He did AC detector Ok russia)
 ### Meet the team!
+- EVERYONE ELSE IS A SKID BIG UP CATH AND SWAYZZ FOR PUTTING IN ALL THE EFFORT
-This is our lead developer Cath
+- This is our lead developer VladTheGoat0x1337

 https://github.com/user-attachments/assets/fdf0b956-8051-4cc4-8ab0-3ca42ad6ec88